Marketing-Suite/ios-sdk/ReadMe.md

 **customerID** -- The Customer ID that gets associated with the PRID.
 This is supplied by the developer.

-**region** -- The Region for CCMP.**deviceToken** -- The Device Token sent to the device from APNS.
+**region** -- The Region for CCMP.

+**deviceTokenHex** -- The Device Token string sent to the device from APNS.
 CCMP uses the device token to uniquely identify the device so that Push Notifications can be sent to the device in a campaign